Samir Choughule

-Samir Diwakar Choughule (born 29 June 1973) is an actor and writer from Mumbai, India.
-A versatile actor, he is better known for his comedy roles, style and slapstick performance.
+Samir Diwakar Choughule (born 29 June 1973) is an Indian actor and writer from Mumbai.
+He is better known for his comedy roles, style and slapstick performance.
 From daily soaps to comedy shows, from theater plays to movies, Samir has acted in Marathi, Hindi and English shows.
-He is currently known for his role in "Maharashtrachi Hasyajatra" being telecasted on Sony Marathi.
+He is currently known for his role in Maharashtrachi Hasyajatra being telecasted on Sony Marathi.

 Life and career

 Choughule did his schooling in Shailendra Education Society and later completed his graduation from M L Dahanukar College of Commerce in 1993.
 He was interested in sports, but started acting after his acting adventures in school and college gave him success and encouragement.
 After completing his education, Samir worked in Mumbai and later took a full-time acting career in 2002.
 Since then has acted in various dramas, TV serials and movies.
 He is a team lead on Maharashtrachi Hasya Jatra comedy show.

 Choughule is also a regular contributor to Saamana e-paper under the column "Fulora" where he writes about the various flavors of life.